psn-gpp/polito-se2-24-17/README.md

 - Open a browser window, in the URL field, type `http://localhost:5173/` and press Enter.
 The client is loaded.
 The user can interact with the server through the client.

+## How to test the backend API's app

+- Open a terminal

+- In the terminal, type the following commands:
+  - `cd server`
+  - Decide what you want to test between counter, service, and ticket, then run the appropriate command (for example, to test services):
+    - `npm test service`
+  - You will see the total time taken to execute these tests and the different API calls.

 ## React Client Application Routes

 - Route `/`: Home page of the queue system, shows buttons to choose the role of the user (customer, manager, officer), redirects to Route `/customer` or `/manager` or `/officer` based on the selected role